-Below is a list of policies that help dictate how university-funded scholarships and grants are processed, awarded, and interact:
+Below lists the policies that help dictate how university-funded scholarships and grants are processed, awarded, and interact:

 Students may be awarded a combination of awards not to exceed a portion of the student's direct university charges.
-The Church Match and the Military Service Book Credit award are exceptions to this policy.
+The Church Match Grant and the Military Service Book Credit (full-semester program only) are exceptions to this policy.

 - The combinability of awards varies depending on a student's award package, enrollment, charges, and financial need.
-In some cases, full-semester students may receive one combined award in conjunction with Merit, Phi Theta Kappa, and Investment grants. - Failure to maintain the required GPA may result in the loss or termination of the grant(s) and/or scholarships(s). - Typically, undergraduate scholarships and/or grants are awarded on a fall/spring basis.
-Availability of scholarship and/or grant funds during summer semesters varies by award.
+In some cases, full-semester students may receive three (3) combined awards or up to \$1,500 in combined institutional aid (whichever comes first) with the Merit, Phi Theta Kappa, and Investment grants. - Failure to maintain required GPAs may result in the loss or termination of the grant(s) and/or scholarships(s).

+- Typically, undergraduate scholarships and/or grants are awarded on a fall/spring basis.
+Availability of scholarship and/or grant funds during summer semesters varies by award and program of enrollment (i.e., fullsemester, 8-week Online or On-campus).
 Merit, Phi Theta Kappa, and Investment grant awards are not available during the summer semester under any conditions. - Scholarship and/or grant fund disbursement may depend on a student's enrollment status.
-Full-semester students that receive a Merit Scholarship, Phi Theta Kappa Scholarship, or Investment Grant will not receive any of the offered award amount if enrolled less than full-time (12 or more credit hours per semester).
-All other dollar amount awards will be pro-rated based on enrollment and vary depending on the award.
+Full-semester students that receive a merit, need, or other scholarships or grant will not receive any of the offered award amount if enrolled less than full-time (12 or more credit hours per semester).
 Percentage-based awards will provide the percentage off actual tuition charges once a student is enrolled, regardless of enrollment status (less than half-time, half-time, three-quarter time, or full-time). - If employees of Regent, CBN, or Founders Inn, or the spouses or dependents of these employees, receive tuition remission, no College of Arts & Sciences awards will be granted. - The College of Arts & Sciences' scholarships and grants will be awarded for the duration of the student's tenure at Regent as long as the student meets maintenance requirements including academic standards and conduct standards.
 Regent reserves the right to adjust scholarships/grants in response to student conduct and/or academic integrity violations.